-On October 27, 2010, our board of directors approved the repurchase by us of up to \$20 million of our equity securities during the period from November 5, 2010 through November 5, 2011.
-Through the end of the third quarter of 2011, we had repurchased 429,715 shares of our common stock for \$9.4 million under this authorization.
 On October 26, 2011, our board of directors approved the repurchase by us of up to \$30 million of our equity securities during the period from November 6, 2011 to November 6, 2012.
-From October 1, 2011 to October 28, 2011, we had not made any repurchases under these authorizations.
+As of March 31, 2012, we had repurchased 288,976 shares of our common stock for \$6.1 million under this authorization.

 It is our intention to reinvest indefinitely the earnings of our international subsidiaries in order to support the current and future capital needs of their operations.
-Through October 1, 2011, we have not provided for U.S. income taxes on approximately \$115.0 million of unremitted foreign earnings.
+Through March 31, 2012, we have not provided for U.S. income taxes on approximately \$118.6 million of unremitted foreign earnings.
 The U.S. tax cost has not been determined due to the fact that it is not practicable to estimate at this time.
-The related foreign tax withholding, which would be required if we were to remit the foreign earnings to the U.S., would be approximately \$0.9 million.
+The related foreign tax withholding, which would be required if we were to remit the foreign earnings to the U.S., would be approximately \$1.2 million.

-In connection with the settlement of the class action lawsuit related to our discontinued composites building products business, we incurred a charge of \$1.2 million (reported in loss from discontinued operation) in the third quarter of 2011.
-As of the end of the third quarter of 2011, we accrued \$2.6 million for the payment of claims under the settlement.
-If the actual claims submitted and approved under the settlement agreement exceed the amount of this reserve, we will reflect the amount of the additional claims paid in the results of the discontinued operation in future periods, up to a maximum of \$5.0 million as agreed in the settlement agreement.
+As of March 31, 2012, we have accrued \$2.6 million for the payment of claims under the settlement of the class action lawsuit related to our discontinued composites building products business.
+If the actual claims submitted and approved under the settlement agreement exceed the amount of this reserve, we will reflect the amount of the additional claims in the results of the discontinued operation in future periods, up to a maximum of \$5.0 million as agreed to in the settlement agreement.